ash27z/Simple-Portfolio/README.md

 ## Customization
 - Modify the colors in the `:root` section of style.css to match your style.
 - Replace the name and bio in index.html.
-- Add your own GitHub username in script.js to display your repositories dynamically.
+- Add your own GitHub username in script.js to display all of ur repos.

-## Contributing
-Feel free to fork the project, submit pull requests, or suggest improvements!

 ## License
 This project is open-source and available under the MIT License.